Mean fields and fluctuations in compressible magnetohydrodynamic flows: The smoothing scale and Fourier spectra

-We analyse the Fourier spectra of the basic physical variables in Sections~\ref{sect:magnetic_field_ps}--\ref{sect:velocity_ps} to identify appropriate smoothing lengths $\ell$, which can be different for different variables, and then use the filtering approach to derive and discuss the corresponding energy densities in Section~\ref{sect:energy_densities}.
+To summarise the comparison of energies between the two approaches: ${\cal E}_{B_{\ell}}=E_{B_{\ell}}$, but ${\cal E}_{B}\neq E_{B}$, and ${\cal E}_{b}\neq E_{b}$; and as noted before, while ${\cal E}_B={\cal E}_{B_\ell}+{\cal E}_b$, $E_B\neq E_{B_\ell}+E_b$.
+As a result, we focus in the following on the filtered energies (${\cal E}_{B}$, etc.), and do not further refer to the naive energies ($E_B$, etc.).
+We do analyse the Fourier spectra of the basic physical variables in Sections~\ref{sect:magnetic_field_ps}--\ref{sect:velocity_ps} to identify appropriate smoothing lengths $\ell$, which can be different for different variables; but then use the filtering approach to derive and discuss the corresponding energy densities in Section~\ref{sect:energy_densities}.